darbyjohnston/DJV/docs/index.md

 For files that contain multiple layers (i.e., OpenEXR), the current layer can be changed from the **File/Layers** menu or the **Files** tool.

-### Files Sequences and Audio
+### Image Sequences and Audio

 Audio can be added to image sequences either automatically or explicitly.

-To automatically add audio to image sequences, open the **Settings Tool** and the **File Sequences** section.
+To automatically add audio to image sequences, open the **Image Sequences** section in the **Settings Tool**.
 Audio files can be found by either specifying the file extensions to search for (e.g., ".wav .mp3"), or providing a specific file name.

 To explicitly add audio to an image sequence use the **File/Open With Separate Audio** menu.